NWChemEx/PluginPlay/dox/ParametersAPI.md

 ![](uml/ParametersAPI_pythonic.jpg)

-In this API the name of the parameter is stored as a string and the value is type-erased.
+In this API the name of the parameter is stored as a string and the value is type-erased using the SDEAny class.
 Clearly such a strategy is suitable for arbitrary options and is extendable without needing to rewrite the SDE.
 The actual option is stored in a little wrapper class that associates with the value the metadata and validity checks.
 In practice standard usage of this class would be something like:

 ```.cpp
 //Declare an instance